camel-clarkson/K-LEB/README.md

 # K-LEB (Kernel - Lineage of Event Behavior)
-##### This is a kernel module designed to monitor hardware events from a kernel level.
+##### K-LEB is a kernel module designed to monitor hardware events from a kernel level.

 ##### It implements three key features: